-Asian Student Membership Scholarships are available to students studying in the Himalayan region and offers complementary membership to ANHS for one year.
-Applicants must be current students of a school/university in the Himalayan region.
+The ANHS Asian Student Membership Scholarships are available to students studying in the Himalayan region and offer complementary membership at the student level to ANHS for one year.
+Applicants must be current students at a school/university in the Himalayan region.
 Decisions are made on a rolling basis.
-Please send a cover letter with your contact details and a description of why you want to have a one-year membership award to Galen Murton at email@example.com with a copy to firstname.lastname@example.org.
+Please complete the following online form to apply for the scholarship:

 Trishna Acharya has completed her MA (Journalism & Mass Communication) from Tribhuvan University with first class division.
 Her research interest mainly lies in “Significance of Intrapersonal Communication in Human and Environmental Management” for which she did her preliminary research study for her Master’s Thesis as “Significance of Intrapersonal Communication in Hinduism”.
 In her Master’s Thesis, she studied human physiology and psychology using phenomenology research methodology to understand how intrapersonal levels of communication impact other levels of communication and society as a whole, using Hinduism as a sample of study.
 In the case of the earthquake her research interest lies in “Significance of sound Intrapersonal communication to heal Post earthquake social psychology”.
 To develop methodology for this research purpose, she continues her studies in this field.